Spec-Driven Development: Planning Templates for AI Agents

 No feature should land without documentation.
 Specify:

-If you want feature after feature to land with quality and reliability, documentation ensures your agent understands your codebase's current state.
-This automates the entire end-to-end flow and gives humans (including future you) a place to understand what changed.
+If you want feature after feature to land with quality and reliability, documentation keeps your agent oriented to your codebase's current state.
+That automates the entire end-to-end flow and gives humans (including future you) a place to understand what changed.

 Bad plans often include: